neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Free Solo.md

 ---

 # Free Solo (2018)

-Alex Honnold faces the biggest challenge of his career, climbing El Capitan in Yosemite National Park.
+​​Alex Honnold faces the biggest challenge of his career, climbing El Capitan in Yosemite National Park.
 He pursues it Free Solo which means climbing without a rope and alone.

+**8.1** on [object Object]